Our Results

 May 01 2011 - "Those buying silver in the high-$40 range probably did so at the top of a parabolic rise that’s doomed to end very badly.
 Caution is especially warranted.
 Consider booking at least partial profits.
 It seems as if we’re at the beginning of the end for the super-spike in silver.
 We cannot caution strongly enough that those planning to “buy the dip” realize that this may well be a top not a dip. $30 silver before the end of May would not surprise us."

-That was written the day before the silver crash began, at the exact top of silver's price rise.
-Silver then suffered its worst week in 30 years, hitting a low of $32 which is a drop of 35%.
-We then forecast a "bounce to over $40 before a move to much lower prices than any current precious metals bull could believe."
+That was written the day before the silver crash began, at the exact top of silver’s price rise.
+Siem width=At the bullish turn, UDOW was $50.32 and closedp/p_blank – Markets hit a high, with the DJIA exactly at the upper end of the resistance area welver then suffered its worst wabout aem width=/p/peek in 30 years, hitting a low of $32 which is a drop of 35%.
+We then forecast a “bounce to over $40 before a move to much lower prices than any current precious metals bull could believe.”
 In early August silver hit $42 before dropping 10% in one day.
 We believe this may be the start of a new leg down to fresh lows.

 May 01 2011 - "We are in what increasingly looks like a major drawn-out top in commodities and the general equities markets."